DavidUCSD/cse15l-lab-reports/Week 1 Lab Report.md

 # CSE Lab Report
-## Step 1
+## Step 1 - Groups
- The beginning of the lab was a bit confusing with how the grouping was organized but was quick
+ The beginning of the lab was a bit confusing with how the grouping was organized but was quickily able to get into my groups.
+After introducing ourselves to each other, we got into the lab.
+Before this lab, I have never had a Github account so it was new to me and I was confused about making a course specific account for CSE15L.

+ ## Step 2 - CSE15L Account - cs15lwi23arl
+  I had more help from a group member in this step than other steps after this because this is my first time in the website.
+Once I recent my password, I was able to